qunfengdong/DCN/README.md

 ## Prerequisities

-* Linux
+* Linux or Mac OS
 * python >= 3.7.0
 * Rscript >= 3.5.0

 ## Environment setup

-If you do not have the above environment, please set it up via the following conda commands:
+If you do not have the above environment, please set it up via the following <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/install/">conda</a> commands:

 ```bash
 $ conda create --name DCN python=3.7 r=3.5 r-essentials